-Calculation of the performance results

-- TSR is calculated independently by Standard & Poors; - Customer Satisfaction is measured with reference to the three independent surveys below: - Roy Morgan Research (measuring customer satisfaction across Retail Banking); - DBM, Business Financial Services Monitor (measuring customer satisfaction across Business Banking); and - Wealth Insights 2012 Service Level Report, Platforms (measuring customer satisfaction across Wealth Management).
+Calculation of the performance results TSR is calculated independently by Standard & Poors; Customer Satisfaction is measured with reference to the three independent surveys below: Roy Morgan Research (measuring customer satisfaction across Retail Banking); DBM, Business Financial Services Monitor (measuring customer satisfaction across Business Banking); and Wealth Insights 2012 Service Level Report, Platforms (measuring customer satisfaction across Wealth Management).
+Board discretion The Board also retains sole discretion to determine the amount of any award that may vest (if any) to prevent any unintended outcomes, or in the event of a corporate restructuring or event, e.g. a takeover.
+Expiry At the end of the applicable performance period, any Reward Rights that have not vested will expire.

-Board discretion

-The Board also retains sole discretion to determine the amount of any award that may vest (if any) to prevent any unintended outcomes, or in the event of a corporate restructuring or event, e.g. a takeover.